Sabrina Carpenter Rocks Black Lingerie And Pantyhose To Channel Brigitte Bardot

 Sabrina's IG carousel included four artistic snapshots, with the final image being the picture that provided the inspiration for her photoshoot.
 It was an old photograph of French actress Brigitte Bardot sitting on the floor with her legs spread while playing solitaire.
 The silver screen siren rocked a frilly white dress, and she had a cigarette dangling from her lips.

-Sabrina opted to rock a dark ensemble for her shoot.
+Sabrina rocked a dark ensemble for her shoot.
 Her alluring outfit included a black lace bralette with a V-neck.
 Scallop trim gave the piece additional visual interest.
-Over her intimate apparel, she wore a dark oversize dress shirt.
+She wore a dark oversize dress shirt over her intimate apparel.
 It included a collar, cuffs, and an unused button front.

-The Girl Meets World star also sported a pair of form-fitting boyshorts underneath a pair of classic pantyhose.
+The Girl Meets World star also sported a pair of form-fitting boy shorts underneath a pair of classic pantyhose.
 Her delicate hosiery had numerous runs on the right thigh.

-To truly capture Brigitte’s essence, Sabrina wore her blond hair styled in thick, tousled waves.
-The top looked like it had been teased to create extra volume, and curtain bangs framed her face.
+To truly capture Brigitte's essence, Sabrina wore her blond hair styled in thick, tousled waves.
+The top looked like it had been teased to create extra volume, and her face was framed by curtain bangs.

 The former Disney Channel star used tags to identify her makeup artist as Allan Avendaño and her hairstylist as Scott King.
 Her steamy snapshots proved to be massively popular, with their like count topping the 1.6 million mark.
 They also received a number of responses from some famous faces.

-“It’s the rip in the tights for me,” wrote recording artist Ashe.
+"It's the rip in the tights for me," recording artist Ashe wrote.

-“These are next level,” added The Kissing Booth 2 star Taylor Zakhar Perez.
+"These are next level," The Kissing Booth 2 star Taylor Zakhar Perez added.

-“The are stunning,” commented The Thundermans actress Kira Kosarin.
+"The are stunning," The Thundermans actress Kira Kosarin commented.

-A few of Sabrina’s fans weren’t happy about the cigarette in the pics, but in a tweet that can be viewed here, she informed her followers that the prop was fake.
+A few of Sabrina's fans weren't happy about the cigarette in the pics, but in a tweet, she informed her followers that the prop was fake.